crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: An API Platform surprise gift
 - **Requirements**: Create at least 3 PRs to [API Platform repositories](https://github.com/api-platform) during October.
 - **How to sign up**: Complete 3 PRs and [sign up here](https://cooptilleuls.typeform.com/to/CG0pLd).
-- **Notes**: See this announcement from [the companies website](https://les-tilleuls.coop/fr/blog/article/celebrate-hacktoberfest-with-api-platform).
+- **Notes**: See this announcement from [the company's website](https://les-tilleuls.coop/fr/blog/article/celebrate-hacktoberfest-with-api-platform).

 ### M